MakieOrg/Website/src/blogposts/v0.23.0/post.md

 ### `space` and `transformation` changes

 `space` and plot transformations used to be intertwined.
-For example transform functions used to consider `space`, essentially running:
+For example, transform functions used to consider `space`, essentially running:

 ```julia
 # no-eval